anongrp/AnDatabase-Java/README.md

 # _>>> Features_ :
  1. No Sql Required Sql Free Databaes
+ 2. Light Weight & Easy To Use
- 2. Fast and Highly Secure
+ 3. Fast and Highly Secure
- 3. Data Stored In Highly Secured Encryption Algorithms With Encryption Key That's Only Developer Know.
+ 4. Data Stored In Highly Secured Encryption Algorithms With Encryption Key That's Only Developer Know.

 # _>>> Basic Implementation_ :